Alex-Porter1/lets-do-that/journals/alex.md

 -Also adjusted the layout of the navbar the way we wanted.

 Got a better understanding of how to adjust the layout of the navbar.
 Worked through a lot of trial and error, but gained a lot of knowledge because of it.

+09/07/2022
+-Worked with Lijah to create unit tests for our app.
+Got the unit tests working correctly.

+Big ah ha moment was realizing that we needed to run the unit tests inside of the docker container instead of inside django terminal.